 That’s why intermittent fasting should not be considered another fad diet.
 With the proper method, intermittent fasting is a long-term and sustainable lifestyle that will save you the yo-yo effect of conventional diets.

-Let’s take a closer look at how you can find the proper method for your everyday life.
+Let’s look closer at how you can find the proper method for your everyday life.

-Which Intermittent Fasting Method Is Best for Women Over 50?
+Best Intermittent Fasting Plans for Women Over 50

 As we now know, losing weight is a hormone issue.
-More precisely, the storage hormone insulin is the key player in this process (Kong et al. 201362).
+The storage hormone insulin is the key player in this process (Kong et al. 201362).

 Since it is the most effective way to lower insulin levels, countless people successfully lose weight with fasting.